317-695-7700

 Email: jeffcardella@cardellalawoffice.com

-I handle cases throughout all of Indiana, including the Federal District Courts, the Seventh Circuit Court of Appeals.
+I handle cases throughout all of Indiana, including the Federal District Courts and the Seventh Circuit Court of Appeals.
 The main geographic areas that I practice law in are: